bethgross/white-noise-pomodoro/README.md

 ## What is it?

 This is a simple timer that plays white noise for 25 minutes then "dings" at the end.
 I time my breaks, so included a 5 minute timer for that (no white noise).
 Sometimes, I don't want white noise, so I included an on/off toggle.
-Some timers exist that auto-play the break but I find that feature annoying because I like to finish something
+Similar timers will auto-play the break, but I find that feature annoying.

 ## Why did I make it?